We have a few different networking APIs that can be used to send messages between players.NEW!

 The networking functions all live in ISteamNetworking

 .
 It's connectionless, using the SteamID's of the users as the destination names.
-It's message-oriented (as opposed to steam-oriented), meaning you'll never receive fragments of messages you send, the underlying layer will always build it up into a complete message before sending it.
+It's message-oriented (as opposed to stream-oriented), meaning you'll never receive fragments of messages you send, the underlying layer will always build it up into a complete message before sending it.

 This API works best when used with Steam Matchmaking & Lobbies